laro/Cilia/README.md

     - ~~`Image image { width, height, 0.0 }`~~
         - No uniform / brace initialization _for plain constructors_, as there is no need anymore.
             - There are generally _no_ unsafe integral promotions and _no_ implicit narrowing conversions allowed.
-            - The most vexing parse is mitigated by `func`.
+            - The most vexing parse is mitigated with the keyword `func`.
             - Brace initialization only for constructors with `InitializerList<T>` as parameter (i.e. for "list-initialization" and "copy-list-initialization").
         - See [Misc](#misc) / Mixed arithmetic and [https://stackoverflow.com/a/18222927](https://stackoverflow.com/a/18222927)
 - **Type inference** with `var` / `const`: